Skip to content

 ]

-Use this workflow while developing locally on your own computer.
+Use this workflow when developing locally on your own computer.

 1. Start the development server: Run this command from your project folder: